mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 This is the very important point Diamond Sutra says.
 There are lots of ... contradictory expressions.
 "A is A, but A is not A, that's why we call A is A." We don't understand exactly.
 "A is A" – why is it we have to think that?
 It makes us confused.
 But *who* makes you confused? *You* make yourself confused, already.
 Because we originally are completely vastness; no confusion.
 But we are always [saying], "I like this," "I don't like this," or *[unintelligible]*.
 But even though you don't like your life, or you like your life – a certain period of time, you like your life very much, but a certain period of time you don't like it.
 But whatever you say, you don't like, or you like: what is life?
 What are you?
 You are still you.
 And your life is existent.
 How can you judge?

 So, who protects your life?
 Who makes it possible for your life to exist for twenty years?
 You?
 No. Something else.
 That is really vastness.
-This is called emptiness, philosophically speaking, and if you experience that emptiness it is called Buddha nature.
+This is called emptiness, philosophically speaking, and if you experience that emptiness it is called [Buddha Nature](glossary#buddha-nature).
 Or, plainly speaking, that is universal consciousness, or truth, or sometimes, vastness.

 ##### 43:16

-And sometimes, vastness is personalized, and it's called Buddha.
+And sometimes, vastness is personalized, and it's called [Buddha](glossary#buddha).
 Because we realize vastness of the universe, your life, where there is no distraction, no dichotomies, no discrimination.
 Completely peace; perfectly peace and harmony.

 ##### 43:50